zrsanchez36/HHI-Website/README.md

 Introduction

-Welcome to the [Project Name], a dynamic and responsive Single Page Application (SPA) designed for CUNY SPH's Harlem Health Initiave This project is developed using React, CSS/SCSS, showcasing a modern, user-friendly interface and interactive features tailored for the HHI's goals.
+Welcome to the HHI Website, a dynamic and responsive Single Page Application (SPA) designed for CUNY SPH's Harlem Health Initiave This project is developed using React, CSS/SCSS, showcasing a modern, user-friendly interface and interactive features tailored for the HHI's goals.

 Features
 **Interactive UI: Utilizes React to deliver a seamless and interactive user experience.